WritingsJuly 5, 202612 min read

 | External review | about a month for the report | G+PS + examiner |

-UBC does not provide an official thesis template — only formatting requirements, which are checked strictly at final submission.
-There are community-maintained templates, offered without guarantees:
+UBC does not provide an official thesis template, only formatting requirements, which are checked strictly at final submission.

-Pick one early and write in it from the beginning.
+Adopt it early and write in it from the beginning.
 Retrofitting a formatting-compliant document in the final month, while also handling committee revisions, is avoidable misery.
-You will also need a style guide (APA, Chicago, etc.) — that choice is made with your supervisor, not unilaterally.
+You will also need a style guide (APA, Chicago, or another approved guide); that choice is made with your supervisor, not unilaterally.

 In ECE, before anything goes to G+PS, you defend internally.
 Mechanically it looks like a smaller version of the real defence: